stepmanai/.github/profile/README.md

     </picture></a>
 </p>

-and operates under the overall `stepman.ai` ecosystem depicted in the following technical diagram:
+and operates under the overall `stepman.ai` ecosystem depicted in the following technical diagram for $M$ players and $N$ stepfiles:

 ```mermaid
 %%{